Proportion of blocking curves in a pencil: Proof of Theorem

-On the other hand, if $d$ gets too small compared to $q$, namely, $d<q^{1/6}$ then we can refine Theorem~\ref{thm:fixed-degree-pencil} for generic pencils (as defined in Remark~\ref{rem:generic}).
-More precisely, when $q>d^6$, then the lower bound in Theorem~\ref{thm:fixed-degree-pencil} can be improved significantly so that the answer to Question~\ref{quest:positive-prop} would be positive with $c_0=1-o(1)$.
-This follows from the observation that the number of singular members in a generic pencil is at most $3(d-1)^2=o(q)$ as stated in Remark~\ref{rem:generic}, and our earlier result that a smooth member in the pencil is not blocking whenever $q>d^6$ \cite{AGY22}*{Theorem 1.2}.
-We also mention that there are other refined sufficient conditions on nonblocking smooth curves in \cite{AGY22}. \end{rem}
+On the other hand, if $d$ is too small relative to $q$, namely, $d<q^{1/6}$, then we can refine Theorem~\ref{thm:fixed-degree-pencil} for generic pencils (as defined in Remark~\ref{rem:generic}).
+More precisely, when $q>d^6$, the lower bound in Theorem~\ref{thm:fixed-degree-pencil} can be improved significantly so that the answer to Question~\ref{quest:positive-prop} is positive with $c_0=1-o(1)$.
+This follows from the observation that the number of singular members in a generic pencil is at most $3(d-1)^2=o(q)$ as stated in Remark~\ref{rem:generic}, and from our earlier result that a smooth plane curve is not blocking whenever $q>d^6$ \cite{AGY23}*{Theorem 1.2}.
+There are also other refined sufficient conditions on nonblocking smooth curves in \cite{AGY23}. \end{rem}